Waistcoat: Circa 1750–1770

 Nearly halfway through the century, waistcoats became longer and overlapped with the breeches.
 Stylistically waistcoats and the rest of the suit began to change in that they matched less.
 Instead of consisting of the same, highly decorative fabric, it became popular to wear a waistcoat that complemented the coat and breeches instead of matching it perfectly.
 For instance, men would mix solids and patterns within the waistcoat, coat, and breeches to create a different look.

 Circa 1770–1800

 Waistcoats became shorter, ended at the waist, and were constructed similarly to the coat.
-This way of styling the vest also was popular in the 19th century throughout the advent of the modern Three-Piece Suit.
+This way of styling the vest also was popular in the 19th century throughout the advent of the modern three-piece suit.
 In order to let the shirt show through, the neck of the vest was left undone.
 By the turn of the 19th century, it became popular to utilise embroidery and brocade material.

 Transition from "waistcoat" to "vest" in the United States

 Circa 1750–1850

-The American Revolutionary War brought British influence to the United States and with it came the waistcoat.
 The waistcoat in the United States originated as formal wear to be worn underneath a coat.
 Waistcoats became more ornate including colour and decor.